josegomezr/josegomezr.github.io/_posts/en/2023-09-15-adventures-with-propshaft.md

 end
 ```

-The default paths are `vendor/assets`, `lib/assets`, `app/assets` and all it's descendants.
+The default paths are `vendor/assets`, `lib/assets`, `app/assets` and all its descendants.
 And surely enough, we found the issue.

 My buddy just tried to make it work like the Sprocket times, and made changes to
-the `package.json` that were obscure to us at the moment, but it looked like:
+the `package.json` that were obscure to us at the time, but it looked like:

 ```diff
 - "build:css": "sass ./app/assets/stylesheets/application.scss:./app/assets/builds/application.css --no-source-map --load-path=node_modules",